 Installing a hot aisle containment system requires more retrofitting than the previous scenarios, including CRAH unit ducting and a dropped false ceiling.
 However, this solution results in a sufficiently-cooled room, with all the IT equipment receiving air 9F or more below the critical temperature of 100F.

 The results highlight the ineffective nature of designs using simple heat addition and rejection calculations.
-These calculations miss vital details: while at room level the cooling strategy can satisfy thermal limits, without modeling it is impossible to know whether this is reflected at cabinet or IT level.
+These calculations miss vital details: while at the room level the cooling capacity appears to be high enough to satisfy thermal limits, without modeling it is impossible to know whether this is reflected at cabinet or IT level.

 Blog written by: Mike Eccles, Consultant Engineer